zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 a client finds necessary links in the API definition anyway.
 Furthermore, generic HATEOAS clients which crawl and use APIs on their own are only a theoretical concept so far.
 Our whole internal tooling around APIs like Twintip isn't adjusted for HATEOAS neither.
-For now, we have not seen a good reason to implement HATEOAS in an API as we are also mostly doing service-2-service communication in the backend.
+For now, we have not seen a good reason to implement HATEOAS in an API as we are also mostly doing service-to-service communication in the backend.
 We still think that it could be useful in frontend and human-facing services.

 There are several other concerns regarding the promised advantages of HATEOAS (see [RESTistential Crisis over Hypermedia APIs](https://www.infoq.com/news/2014/03/rest-at-odds-with-web-apis for detailed discussion)):
 - Hypermedia does not prevent clients from required manual changes when domain model changes over time